Skip to content

 (ddtrace-run python3 service_b.py &> b.log &)

-# Invoke service A, leading it to invoke service B, which generates the corresponding trace data (where multiple triggers can be performed)
+# Call service A, which triggers a call to service B, thus generating corresponding trace data (this can be executed multiple times).

 curl http://localhost:54321/a